namtonthat/namtonthat.github.io/content/posts/build-static-website-hugo-10-minutes.md

 # 🔄 Implementing CI/CD with Github Actions
 > To take this another level further, you can automate the update of your website using the following Github actions file.
+Refer to this [CI/CD pipeline guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/) from `Hugo`.